-The diagram below shows the main features of a 1416 phone.
+The diagram below shows the main features of a 1616 phone.

-- · The display angle can be adjusted for optimal viewing. - This phone has 16 programmable buttons. - The phone also supports up to 3 add-on button modules, each providing an addition 32 buttons. - By default the first 3 buttons are used as appearance buttons for calls you make and receive.
+- The display angle can be adjusted for optimal viewing. - This phone has 16 programmable buttons. - The phone also supports up to 3 add-on button modules, each providing an addition 32 buttons. - By default the first 3 buttons are used as appearance buttons for calls you make and receive.
 Your system administrator can configure additional appearance buttons. - Any button not configured as appearance buttons can be configured for a range of telephone system features.
 These are called feature buttons.
-Your system administrator can do this or, for a limited number of functions, you can do this using the phones self-administration self-administration menu. - The phone includes an integral stand that can be flipped to either of two positions without needing any tools.
+Your system administrator can do this or, for a limited number of functions, you can do this using the phones self-administration [130] menu. - The phone includes an integral stand that can be flipped to either of two positions without needing any tools.
 When used in the upright position, a plastic peg in the earpiece rest area for the handset can be reversed if a more secure grip on the handset when not in use is required. - The phone includes a handsfree speaker and microphone for operation as a handsfree speakerphone.
 The speaker is located under the handset.
-The microphone is located at the bottom right of the keypad. - The phone includes a headset socket for connection of phone headsets.
+The microphone is located at the bottom right of the keypad. - The phone includes a headset socket for connection of phone headsets. - The 1608 and 1616 phones are connect to the telephone system via the IP data network and so have some additional options, see IP Phone Features 12.